Confluent Cloud API for Connect¶

 Note

-- Use the Confluent Cloud Kafka cluster API key and secret in your JSON connector configuration.
-You use the
+- You use the Confluent Cloud Kafka cluster API key and secret in your JSON connector

 --resource cloud

 API key and secret in the API request. - You must provide all required connector configuration properties.
-See the individual cloud connector documentation for the required connector properties for each connector.

 The following curl command example shows how to update the connector flush time interval property from HOURLY to DAILY.
 Successful completion returns the updated connector configuration.